thomasms/physicstom.com/content/blog/RRR/index.md

 ---
 title: Refactor, Rewrite, or Retire?
 date: "2019-09-18T21:55:32.284Z"
-readtime: 25 mins
+readtime: 11 mins
 tags: []
 ---

-I recently gave a talk at the Fourth Conference of Research Software Engineering (RSEConUK 2019) regarding dealing with legacy software.
+I recently gave a talk at the Fourth Conference of Research Software Engineering (RSEConUK 2019) regarding options when dealing with legacy software.
 It aimed to answer the question of whether to rewrite or refactor a legacy code base when the code reaches breaking point.
-I added a third option as well, retiring software, which I think is also a valid option.
+I added a third option as well, retiring software, which I think covers the alternative view of letting software just die.
 Hence the title - Refactor, Rewrite, or Retire?
 This was motivated strongly by anecdotal viewpoints but I also feel it represents viewpoints of the wider developer community, with some notable references.
 I will translate the main points of the talk into the medium of a blog entry.

 So to Refactor, Rewrite, or Retire?